btcsuite/btcd/btcec/README.md

 standard crypto/ecdsa packages provided with go.
 A comprehensive suite of test is provided to ensure proper functionality.
 Package btcec was originally based on work from ThePiachu which is licensed under the same terms as Go, but it has signficantly diverged since then.
-The Conformal original is licensed under the liberal ISC license.
+The btcsuite developers original is licensed under the liberal ISC license.

 Although this package was primarily written for btcd, it has intentionally been designed so it can be used as a standalone package for any projects needing to